 Here is why, the yarns are hand spun and the kilim is hand woven.
 There is introduces variations in the fabric.
 Plus, there are several types of kilim and the wools used in our shoes are different thicknesses.
 There are wall kilim that are often thinner than floor kilim and the thickness is often the cause the shoe being tight.
 Whatever the style kilim, after some wear all the wools yards that are causing the shoe’s tightness will stretch as the shoes molds to the owners feet.
-Once the yarns have adjusted to the feet they will hope the shape and this is unlike many fabric shoes that seems to stretch and stretch.
-This aspect of molding to feet is really important for people that have let us say ‘unique feet’.
+Once the yarns have adjusted to the feet, they will hold the shape, and this is unlike many fabric shoes that seem to stretch and stretch.
+This aspect of molding to feet is really important for people that have, let us say, ‘unique feet’.

 Are these shoes an up-cycled product?

-Yes, always this is the case.
-In our process the carpet is reviewed to determine the best use with the least waste.
-Prior to cutting we will consider size and shapes of the patterns of the kilim and the size of the shoes that need to be made.
+Yes, this is always the case.
+In this process the carpet is reviewed to determine the best use with the least waste.
+Prior to cutting we the size and shapes of the patterns of the kilim and the size of the shoes will be considered and then made.
 Often a core piece will emerge that could be used as a side of a weekender bag or a purse.
-Other pieces will make coasters change purses or book covers but nothing goes to waste.
+Other pieces will make coasters, change purses or book covers.
+Nothing goes to waste.

 The up-cycle approach also allows us to acquire carpets that may have a damaged area from excess sun or wear but still have ample usable area for our products.
 Nothing goes to waste if we can help it.

 How accurate are the colors in the pictures?